mayank-tripathik/filesystem/README.md

   - Storing the current status of open files and their current seek position so that file can be repeteadly read from prev place.
   - Block class can be abstracted to a general class, say Node, so that we can extend it and form special blocks like superblock and index nodes.
   - Data about disk and metadata should be written to disk too in dedicated blocks and address of those blocks can be stored in a super block
+  - FileSystem should handle different files accordingly.
+For example right now it is text, but in future a image file may come, which should be read and written in different way.
+So FileHandler can be used inside Filesystem which will have different file handling implementation like TextFileHandler, ImageFileHandler and so on.
   - More exceptions should be added : For file permission etc
   - Adding owner functionality and access right related to files.
   - Making FreeSpaceStrategyRandom more faster as right now it is uing linked list to keep track of free blocks